erkidus/alx-low_level_programming/0x0F-function_pointers/README.md

-this is for functions and pointers
+This is for functions and pointers